gcanti/tcomb/README.md

 ## Roadmap

-- explore auto generated UI from domain models written with tcomb
+- explore generating UI based on domain models written with tcomb
 - explore auto validation of UI involving domain models written with tcomb
 - explore using tcomb with React.js
 - 100% test coverage